starwolves/space/README.md

 #### Community description

-We are by no means ordinary and revolutionary would be a better word.
+We are not ordinary, revolutionary would be a better word.
 There is community sovereignty, integrity, values and strong personalities together with honest beings and experienced leaders that operate in truth and good faith.

 **Space Frontiers and the community are age rated 18+ 🔞.
 Minors may not be present without parental approval and parental supervision.**